Mailrith Email Sending Guides

 - [Write the Email Body](https://mailrith.com/guides/write-the-body.md): A good email has one main point, enough context, and one clear next step.

-- [Design for Phones First](https://mailrith.com/guides/design-for-phones.md): Most subscribers will scan quickly, so the email must be readable on a small screen.
+- [Design for Phones First](https://mailrith.com/guides/design-for-phones.md): Most subscribers scan emails quickly, so the email must be easy to read on a small screen.

-- [Use Personalization Carefully](https://mailrith.com/guides/personalization.md): Personalization is useful when the data is reliable and awkward when the data is missing or wrong.
+- [Use Personalization Carefully](https://mailrith.com/guides/personalization.md): Personalization works well when subscriber data is reliable.
+It feels awkward when subscriber data is missing or wrong.

 - [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md): The delivery connection, reply-to address, tracking, UTM fields, and schedule should match the campaign purpose.

-- [Send Now or Schedule](https://mailrith.com/guides/send-now-or-schedule.md): Send immediately only when the email, subscribers, timing, and approvals are all final.
+- [Send Now or Schedule](https://mailrith.com/guides/send-now-or-schedule.md): Send a campaign immediately only after the email, subscriber list, send time, and approvals are final.

-- [Read the Results](https://mailrith.com/guides/read-results.md): After sending, look at delivery, opens, clicks, unsubscribes, bounces, and complaints together.
+- [Read the Results](https://mailrith.com/guides/read-results.md): After a campaign sends, review delivery, opens, clicks, unsubscribes, bounces, and complaints together.

-- [Troubleshooting Common Sending Problems](https://mailrith.com/guides/troubleshooting.md): Most sending issues can be narrowed down by checking setup, subscribers, content, email delivery service, and subscriber status.
+- [Troubleshooting Common Sending Problems](https://mailrith.com/guides/troubleshooting.md): You can narrow down most sending issues by checking setup, subscribers, content, email delivery service, and subscriber status.

-- [Improve the Next Email](https://mailrith.com/guides/improve-next-email.md): Use each send to learn one useful thing and make the next campaign clearer.
+- [Improve the Next Email](https://mailrith.com/guides/improve-next-email.md): Use each email send to learn one useful lesson and make the next campaign clearer.

 ## Key Takeaways